lencsegabor/siitperf/README.md

                        +--------------------+

 Where X and Y are in {4, 6}, and even though SIIT implies that X <> Y, siitperf allows X=Y, thus siitperf can also be used as a classic RFC 2544 / RFC 5180 Tester.
 Siitperf was designed for research purposes, and it is quite resilient and tuneable, no constant values are "wired in", rather it takes a lot of parameters either from its "siitperf.conf" configuration file, or from command line.

+We note that testing with bidirectional traffic is a requirement, testing with unidirectional traffic is optional.

 The package consists of three similar but different programs: siitperf-tp, siitperf-lat, siitperf-pdv.
 They serve the following purposes:
 - siitperf-tp: Througput and Frame Loss Rate measurements